Valentin-2/Bond-valuation-project/README.md

 ### ⚙️ How It Works

-The program simply uses the discounting formula based on the information entered by the user
+The program uses the discounting formula based on the information entered by the user